 WHY FIX PENN?

 1910 - Pennsylvania Station, commissioned by Pennsylvania Railroad and designed by McKim, Mead and White, opens.

-1917 - New York New Haven & Hartford Railroad accesses from Penn Station from the East side via new Hell Gate Bridge, terminating at Penn.
+1917 - New York, New Haven & Hartford Railroad accesses Penn Station from the East Side via new Hell Gate Bridge, terminating at Penn.

 1918 - Lehigh Valley Railroad begins service into Manhattan via the North River tunnels, terminating at Penn.

 1963~1968 - Following the decline in rail passenger volume, PRR sells air rights above the station.
 The original above-ground structure is demolished, making ground for new office towers and Madison Square Garden, while the below-ground structure remains as a station.